 <input name=“goto” value="{User-Input}" type=“hidden”>

-to scroll to the line that value=
+I changed the searchbox to type="hidden" to scroll to the line that value= exist on every request

 Since the user input is reflected at the response lets test for XSS first.
 I will try to fix the tag by closing the tags and write our payload